 National Museum of Finland, Helsinki

-Designed by the architect firm Herman Gesellius, Armas Lindgren and Eliel Saarinen, the museum took five years to build, from 1905 to 1910, and opened to the public in 1916.
-It was named the Finnish National Museum only after Finland's independence in 1917.
-Bullet holes from the Civil War that erupted a few years later are still visible in the museum doors.
-The main entrance is notable for the famous ceiling frescoes depicting scenes from the national epic poem Kalevala, painted by Akseli Gallen-Kallela.
+Designed by architects Herman Gesellius, Armas Lindgren, and Eliel Saarinen, the museum was constructed over five years, from 1905 to 1910, and opened to the public in 1916.
+It was officially named the Finnish National Museum after Finland gained independence in 1917.
+Bullet holes from the Civil War that occurred shortly after are still visible on the museum doors.
+The main entrance is adorned with famous ceiling frescoes depicting scenes from the national epic poem Kalevala, painted by Akseli Gallen-Kallela.

-The museum's permanent exhibition is divided into sections, such as coins, medals, decorations, silver, jewellery and weaponry.
-'The Prehistory of Finland' displays a collection of antiquity dating back to the Stone Age.
-There are also exhibits on the history of Finland from the Middle Ages to the early 20th century, including the Swedish Kingdom Period and the Russian Empire Era preceding the age of industrial revolution.
+The museum's permanent exhibition is divided into sections showcasing coins, medals, decorations, silverware, jewelry, and weaponry.
+'The Prehistory of Finland' features artifacts dating back to the Stone Age.
+Additionally, there are exhibits covering Finland's history from the Middle Ages to the early 20th century, including the periods of the Swedish Kingdom and the Russian Empire before the Industrial Revolution.

 One of the favorite exhibits within the museum is the hands-on, interactive VINTTI section.
 Among other features, it offers preview to all the six permanent exhibition sections.